MicrosoftDocs/sql-docs/docs/connect/ado-net/introduction-microsoft-data-sqlclient-namespace.md

 #### Set username for Active Directory Interactive mode

-A username can be specified in the connection string when using Azure Active Directory Interactive authentication mode.
-This feature is only available on .NET Framework.
+A username can be specified in the connection string when using Azure Active Directory Interactive authentication mode for both .NET Framework and .NET Core

 Set a username using the **User ID** or **UID** connection string property: